Neugierdsnase/neugierdsnase/src/routes/blog/comparing-tailwind-with-plain-css-is-wrong.md

 }
 ```

-It is not possible to emulate this behaviour with atomic classes alone, in fact, whenever we want to express relationships between certain elements, we have to deviate from the atomic CSS principle, by writing custom classes in our entry CSS file and applying those to our elements.
+It is not possible to emulate this behavior with atomic classes alone, in fact, whenever we want to express relationships between certain elements, we have to deviate from the atomic CSS principle, by writing custom classes in our entry CSS file and applying those to our elements.

 ## Conclusion